QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata.md

 _Stackup Points when selected show assigned door and capsule size_

 <a id="roompos"></a>
-* [Room position](#room-position) can be used to limit stack-up points to one side in the command menu, but SWAT may not always respect it or may still "PIE it" or "Check the threshold".
+* [Room position](#room-position) can be used to limit stack-up points to one side in the command menu, but SWAT may not always respect it or may still "Pie it" or "Check the threshold".
 In that case, you should delete the undesired side's `BP_StackUpActors` from the level and assign the desired side's array to the undesired now empty array in the door spawner's properties.

 > You can copy a variable quickly by `Shift + Right Mouse Button` clicking on the source and `Shift + Left Mouse Button` clicking on the target.